An amended post about acupuncturists who have the ability to activate a spontaneous qi effect in patients when needling them…

 This leads me down another rabbit hole to consider.
 If Dr Skakov was an acupuncturist in a past life with knowledge of qigong and who is carrying his experience on into this current life, it makes me wonder about my own past lives.

-Back to Planet Veda’s comment.
-One of the most curious things he mentioned was in reference to the videos of Dr Skakov’s patients.
+One of the more curious things Planet Veda mentioned, was in reference to the videos of Dr Skakov’s patients.
 He said that what is more “dumbfounding” are the videos they don’t show.

 “Some people developed clairvoyance.
 Some are able to see into their own and other people’s past lives.
 I know one of these people who developed even more than that.”